Disclaimer-Sup guys, I do not own the Summon Night series. if I did, this would be a game by now.

 "Now I get it."
 She said to herself, standing up straight as Pratty remained hunched down.
 When Pratty stared up at her, she explained for Virgil.
 "He's already decided what he's going to do."

 Smiling at Natsumi's response, Virgil nodded his head.
 "Bingo."
 He held his hand with the coin through the bars.
 Pratty, reaching for it, held her palm open.
-He dropped the coin and folded her hand so that she was now concealing the coin.
+He dropped the coin and folded her hand so that she was now concealing it.

 After, he spun around and leaned his back against the bars.
 "Now, get outta here!
 I got an escape to plan."
 He announced, just short of alerting the guards outside.
 Examining it, he held one of his shackles overhead.